Skip to main content

 3. Creating and Editing Website Content

-Anchor Links
+Anchor Links ("Bookmarks")

-In a menu link
+Linking to a bookmark in a menu link

 Image

-5. Save the menu link again.
+5. Save the menu link.

-Step 3: Test your links
+Test your links

-Book traversal links for Anchor Links
+Book traversal links for Anchor Links ("Bookmarks")

 • Creating and Editing Website Content